 - Desk space in the Future of Humanity Institute’s office, which is shared with the Global Priorities Institute and Centre for Effective Altruism

-- Access to regular seminars and working groups, including those run under FHI’s Research Scholars Programme
+- Access to regular seminars and working groups

 - The opportunity to network with world-leading researchers and to participate in social occasions and lively lectures held at FHI

-The scholarship is awarded for the duration of fee liability, subject to satisfactory academic progress.
+The scholarship will be awarded for the duration of your fee liability, subject to satisfactory academic progress.

 FHI is an interdisciplinary institute.
 Eligible departments for the FHI DPhil scholarship are Computer Science, Economics, Engineering, History, Law, Mathematics, the Oxford Internet Institute, Philosophy, Physics, Politics and International Relations, Public Policy, Sociology, Statistics, and Zoology.
 In exceptional circumstances, applicants from other departments may be considered.